Local Change towards More Sustainable food production

 Involvement of the target group

-The LOCoMOS project will involve four target groups: associations of food producers - farmers and beekeepers -, citizens, local administrative institutions, and scientists.
-LOCoMOS will involve young people and change-makers in the local community with diverse cultural, social, generational, and gender differences to consider how different target groups approach the topic of pesticide use.
-This diversity will be one of the main points addressed through the four steps with the target group.
-Involvement of the target groups will be attained through preliminary individual interviews with purposefully identified stakeholders and collective activities, such as shared local products aperitifs with the future participants of the assemblies and collective food preparation, to build a sense of community and get to know each other.
-Then, during the assemblies, an experienced moderator will facilitate the gathering of inputs from all participants and address participants’ feedback, taking into account their diverse backgrounds.
-During the assemblies, discussions will be accompanied by local food and wine.
+The LOCoMOS project involved four target groups: associations of food producers – farmers and beekeepers – citizens, local administrative institutions, and scientists.
+LOCoMOS involved young people and change-makers in the local community with diverse cultural, social, generational, and gender differences to consider how different target groups approached the topic of pesticide use.
+This diversity was one of the main points addressed through the four steps with the target group.
+Involvement of the target groups was attained through preliminary individual interviews with purposefully identified stakeholders and collective activities, such as shared local products aperitifs with the future participants of the assemblies and collective food preparation, to build a sense of community and get to know each other.
+Then, during the assemblies, an experienced moderator facilitated the gathering of inputs from all participants and addressed participants’ feedback, taking into account their diverse backgrounds.
+During the assemblies, discussions were accompanied by local food and wine.

 Partners